Floorp-Projects/Floorp/layout/tools/reftest/README.txt

                     otherwise the format exactly matches that from HTTP itself.

+      HTTP tests may also incorporate SJS files.
+SJS files provide similar functionality to CGI scripts, in that the response they produce can be dependent on properties of the incoming request.
+Currently these properties are restricted to method type and headers, but eventually it should be possible to examine data in the body of the request as well when computing the generated response.
+An SJS file is a JavaScript file with a .sjs extension which defines a global |handleRequest|
+      function (called every time that file is loaded during reftests) in this
+      format:

+      function handleRequest(request, response)
+      {
+        response.setStatusLine(request.httpVersion, 200, "OK");

+        // You *probably* want this, or else you'll get bitten if you run
+        // reftest multiple times with the same profile. response.setHeader("Cache-Control", "no-cache");

+        response.write("any ASCII data you want");

+        var outputStream = response.bodyOutputStream;
+        // ...anything else you want to do, synchronously...
+      }

+      For more details on exactly which functions and properties are available on request/response in handleRequest, see the nsIHttpRe(quest|sponse) definitions in <netwerk/test/httpserver/nsIHttpServer.idl>.

    c. <type> is one of the following:

       ==    The test passes if the images of the two renderings are the